- Assignment ID:

 - 35 hours per week

-Are you passionate about gender equality and social inclusion?
+Are you passionate about gender equality and inclusion for all?

-Apply today to make an impact on gender equality and women’s empowerment in Malawi!
+Apply today to make an impact in equality and social inclusion for youth, women and girls in Kenya !

 Roles and Responsibilities